imsma/imsma.github.io/_posts/2019-03-26-emqx-deployment-with-haproxy-load-balancer-on-private-network.md

 - [Understanding Core Concepts of HAProxy as Load Balancer Solution]({{ site.baseurl }}{% post_url 2019-03-25-understanding-core-concepts-of-haproxy-as-load-balancer-solution %}){:target="_blank"}.
 - [How To Install HAProxy on Ubuntu Linux Server]({{ site.baseurl }}{% post_url 2019-03-25-how-to-install-haproxy-on-ubuntu-linux-server %}){:target="_blank"}.

-2019-03-23-clustering-emqx-automatically-using-a-static-node-list

-In my previous article [Clustering EMQ X Automatically:static, using a static node list](), I explained how to setup cluster of three EMQX broker nodes *using static node list*.
+In my previous article [Clustering EMQ X Automatically:static, using a static node list]({{ site.baseurl }}{% post_url 2019-03-23-clustering-emqx-automatically-using-a-static-node-list %}){:target="_blank"}, I explained how to setup cluster of three EMQX broker nodes *using static node list*.
 In this article we will add *load balancing* capability to this *cluster* using *HAProxy*.

 Let's get started.